35 ppp

 • apply the workhorse function per multi-type mark;

-• return a numeric vectorlist (Chapter 41), named by the multi-type mark(s).
+• return a numeric vector-list (vectorlist, Chapter 42), named by the multi-type mark(s).

 Batch Process Workhorse function